chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 ## Questions and Feedback

-TODO: Manning Forum link.
-I'm most responsive to emails.
+I'd love to hear any and all feedback.
+You can leave comments in the [Manning forum](https://livebook.manning.com/forum?product=kiehl&page=1).
+I'm also very responsive to emails.
 If you have a question about the repo, feel free to write me at me@chriskiehl.com.